-What to see in Kontum, amazing land of Central Highlands?
+What to see in Kontum, the amazing land of the Central Highlands?

 - on Nov 21, 2019 By: BN

 Kontum Province is a landlocked province in the Central Highlands near the borders of Laos and Cambodia.
-It’s a popular destination for travellers wishing to get off the beaten track and want to discover another face of Vietnam, where resound the famous gongs, songs and traditional dances of ethnic minorities that populate this hilly region.
-A province marked by the imprint of history, full of beautiful surprises and captivating encounters.
+It’s a popular destination for travellers wishing to get off the beaten track and want to discover another face of Vietnam, where reside the famous gongs, songs and traditional dances of ethnic minorities that populate this hilly region.
+A province marked by the imprint of history, this is a place full of beautiful surprises and captivating encounters.

 During the Vietnam War